Danjb1/open-rival/README.md

 ![Title](http://danjb.com/images/rival_realms/title.jpg)

-The original game can still be run on Windows 10, however there is a game-breaking bug where units no longer recover health when resting.
-Multiplayer games are also tricky to set-up and often unstable.
-A remake could fix these issues, add support for higher resolutions, and much more.
+With some difficulty, the [original game](https://www.old-games.com/download/5514/rival-realms) can still be run on Windows 10, however it is buggy and unstable.
+A remake could fix these issues, add support for higher resolutions, and [much more](https://github.com/Danjb1/open-rival/blob/master/docs/TODO.md#future-enhancements).

 ## Projects